randaalex/finance_bot/pkg/firefly/docs/CurrenciesApi.md

     "context"
     "fmt"
     "os"
+    "time"
     openapiclient "./openapi"
 )

 func main() {
     code := "USD" // string | The currency code.
     page := int32(1) // int32 | Page number.
 The default pagination is 50. (optional)
-    date := "date_example" // string | A date formatted YYYY-MM-DD.
+    date := time.Now() // string | A date formatted YYYY-MM-DD.
 When added to the request, Firefly III will show the account's balance on that day.  (optional) type_ := openapiclient.AccountTypeFilter("all") // AccountTypeFilter | Optional filter on the account type(s) returned (optional)

     configuration := openapiclient.NewConfiguration()